-Over the years there have been many iterations and editions of the Standard as the document has evolved along with society's expectations, technical improvements and new technologies.
+Over the years there have been many iterations and editions of Australian Standard AS 1851.
+As the document the Standard continues to evolve consistent with society's expectations, technical improvements and new technologies.

 According to Standards Australia;

 Australian Standards® are living documents that reflect progress in science, technology and systems.
 To maintain their currency, all Standards are periodically reviewed, and new editions are published.
 Between editions, amendments may be issued.